sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/dom-modal.md

 data-modal-content-str='["cookiesenabled_help_html", "core"]'>Show alert modal</button>
 {{< /highlight >}}

-You can also use it on PHP, you just need to set the attributes parameter to any moodle output component that takes attributes:
+You can also use it on PHP, you just need to set the attributes parameter to any powereduc output component that takes attributes:
 {{< php >}}
 echo $OUTPUT->single_button('#', get_string('delete'), 'get', [
     'data-modal' => 'modal',